JohanPlAr/banking-churnometer/README.md

 ## Dashboard Design
 * List all dashboard pages and their content, either blocks of information or widgets, like buttons, checkboxes, images, or any other item that your dashboard library supports.
-* Later, during the project development, you may revisit your dashboard plan to update a given feature (for example, at the beginning of the project you were confident you would use a given plot to display an insight but subsequently you used another plot type).
 * Quick Project Summary
 - Project Terms & Jargon, Business Requirements
 * Customer Base Churn Study